MonsterZelek/a/Web.md

 You can also look at the [Serial monitor](https://github.com/spacehuhn/esp8266_deauther/wiki/Serial) for further debugging.

 ## A Few Notes
-Ok so a few things people like to complain about that are perfictly normal.
+Ok so a few things people like to complain about that are perfectly normal.

 **1.** The web interface is unstable and gives errors.
 Yes it does, the web server is build with an outdated library that is known to cause some trouble.